mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ## How do I run these scripts using Docker?

 We've provided a [Dockerfile](Dockerfile) in this module for you to use for both running and testing the TLS scripts.
-Open a terminal in this directory and run `docker build -t {image name} --build-arg GITHUB_OAUTH_TOKEN={your github-oauth-token} .` to create a docker container with all the dependencies needed to run the scripts and the tests.
+Open a terminal in this directory and run `docker build -t {image name} --build-arg GITHUB_OAUTH_TOKEN={your github-oauth-token} .` to create a Docker container with all the dependencies needed to run the scripts and the tests.
 Then you can run `docker run --rm -it -v /tmp:/tmp {image name} bash` to run the scripts interactively in the container and check their outputs.

 [back to readme](README.adoc#running)